 Myth 3: If you have COPD, it’s too late to quit smoking

-Fact: “Some people think that once they are diagnosed with COPD, there’s no benefit to quitting smoking,” Dr. Nicolacakis says.
+Fact: “Some people think that once they are diagnosed with COPD, there’s no benefit to quitting smoking,” says Dr. Nicolacakis.
 “But it’s never too late to quit because it will slow the progression of the disease.”

-Unfortunately, the lung damage that characterizes COPD is cumulative, which means that it doesn’t go away just because you kicked the habit, but there’s still a lot of benefit to quitting, Dr. Nicolacakis says.
+Unfortunately, the lung damage that characterizes COPD is cumulative, which means that it doesn’t go away just because you kicked the habit, but there’s still a lot of benefit to quitting.

 Myth 4: Exercise is too hard if you have COPD

 Fact: If you find that shortness of breath makes it too difficult to be physically active, there are further steps you can take.
-Dr. Nicolacakis recommends pulmonary rehabilitation, where specialized respiratory therapists teach breathing techniques, exercises and proper nutrition to make living with COPD easier.
+Talk to your doctor if they recommend pulmonary rehabilitation, where specialized respiratory therapists teach breathing techniques, exercises and proper nutrition to make living with COPD easier.

-Build up to 20 to 30 minutes of exercise three to four times a week.
+To get your body moving, build up to 20 to 30 minutes of exercise three to four times a week.
 Combine a safe cardiovascular activity you enjoy with stretching and strengthening exercises.
-Ask your doctor for guidance.
-Breathe out slowly through pursed lips, taking twice as long to exhale as to inhale.
+While you’re getting your workout in, be sure to breathe out slowly through pursed lips, taking twice as long to exhale as to inhale.
 Rest before and after exercise, and wait an hour and a half after meals to work out.

 Tips to manage your COPD

 - Conserve your energy.
-Breathing takes more energy for people with COPD.
-So get plenty of sleep at night and plan for one rest period per day.
+Try to get plenty of sleep at night and plan for one rest period per day.
 Elevate your head at night and your feet during the day when your ankles swell.
-Rest before and after activities.
-Make realistic plans for chores and avoid extreme exertion, such as heavy lifting, raking and shoveling.
-Avoid working long days.
+Also, rest before and after activities and make realistic plans for chores and avoid extreme exertion, such as heavy lifting, raking and shoveling.
+It’s best to avoid working long days.

 - Prevent respiratory infections.
 Wash your hands carefully, especially after being outside.
-Get a flu shot six weeks before the start of flu season each year and get the Pneumococcal vaccine every five years to help prevent pneumonia.
-See your doctor if you think you’re getting sick; antibiotics can prevent serious chest infections.
+Get a flu shot six weeks before the start of flu season each year and get the pneumococcal vaccine every five years to help prevent pneumonia.
+See your doctor if you think you’re getting sick and if they recommend antibiotics that can prevent serious chest infections.

 - Eat right.
 Maintain a healthy weight.
 If you’re too heavy, your heart and lungs have to work too hard.
 If you’re too thin, you’re more easily fatigued and at higher risk of chest infections.
-Drink six to eight glasses of caffeine-free liquid every day to thin mucus in the airways.
-Eat fiber to keep your digestion moving.
-Limit salt to avoid water retention and bloating.
-Avoid overeating.
+Dr. Nicolacakis recommends drinking six to eight glasses of caffeine-free liquid every day to thin mucus in the airways and eating fiber to keep your digestion moving.
+It’s important to limit salt to avoid water retention and bloating and to avoid overeating.
 If you get full too fast, consider five to six small meals a day, take small bites, and save liquids for the end of the meal.
 If you have an oxygen cannula, wear it while eating.

 Not sure if you might have COPD?

-If you have any of these symptoms, Dr. Nicolacakis recommends seeing your doctor for a spirometry test, a simple outpatient procedure that assesses your lung function by measuring how much air you’re able to breathe in and out.
+If you notice any of these symptoms, see your doctor for a spirometry test, a simple outpatient procedure that assesses your lung function by measuring how much air you’re able to breathe in and out.